subnets/EpiNetReorgChronicRNS/README.md

 ## Installation
 We recommend creating a new virtual environment using `Anaconda` or `virtualenv` before proceeding with this installation.
+This tool was built with Python 3.7.
 ```
 git clone https://github.com/subnets/EpiNetReorgChronicRNS.git
 cd EpiNetReorgChronicRNS